Pink October. Cancer, prevention, and screening

 What does screening involve?

-Starting at age 25, it's important to have a simple check-up with a healthcare professional every year.
-This clinical exam is just a quick breast palpation.
-The palpation is extremely fast (just a few seconds) and not painful.
-After menopause, it's recommended to get a mammogram every two years.
-All these exams are fully covered by social security.
+From age 25, it’s important to have a simple check-up with a healthcare professional every year.
+This clinical exam is a straightforward breast palpation.
+The palpation is extremely quick (a few seconds) and not painful.
+At menopause, it’s recommended to have a mammogram every two years.

 And what about self-exams?